Shade Cloth: Does it Actually Work in the Garden?

 To ensure proper growth, we begin growing temperature-sensitive crops like tomatoes and peppers indoors using artificial lighting.

-We start some of our most temperature-sensitive crops, such as tomatoes and peppers, inside our home and use artificial lighting.
+We start some of our most temperature-sensitive crops, such as tomatoes and peppers, inside our home using artificial lighting.
 We allow them to grow to an appropriate size before bringing them out into our greenhouse.
 Then, we place them on a metal shelving unit draped with 30% black shade cloth.

 Trays newly brought out into the greenhouse live on the shelves for a few days.
-This helps them to acclimate to real sun versus artificial grow lights.
+This helps them acclimate to real sun versus artificial grow lights.

 On days one through three, we drape two layers of the shade cloth over the shelving unit.
 This blocks most direct light and keeps the air cool.